souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_P16_Functional_Programming_and_Lambda_Expressions/ProblemStatementExample08/README.md

-# Problem Statement Example 08 - Reference Method with Static Method.
+# Problem Statement Example 08 - Reference Method with Non-Static Method.

 **Instructions**: Assume a Product class with name and price attributes.
 From a list of products, removes from the list only those whose minimum price is 100.
 Perform operations with Interface Functional using Predicate (example with removeIf).